Artful Resolutions from Creative Souls

 “For me it's about ebb and flow, and balance.
 There are times I have the energy to take on large-scale artistic projects (like writing a book or creating online courses), and I give them my all, often shaving time off of some other things that are important to me, like getting enough sleep, regular exercise, and time-consuming preparation of healthy, tasty food.
 I'm a mom of two kiddos, so I don't need to explain to you that there is only so much time in a day.
 I can't go too long of a stretch cutting back on aspects of self-care, no matter how much I love the work I'm doing, especially now that I am in my 40's.
 It's imperative that I take work breaks.
 As I write this, I have currently cut my 40+ hour work week in half.
 It feels good to give to myself time and refresh my body, mind and spirit.
 Allowing myself to have these hiatuses will make me all the more ready, and raring to go for the next heartfelt project!” — Susan Tuttle

 “In setting myself goals, I find a dialogue I am moved to take part in.
 Working alone is all fine and dandy, but to make the connection through one’s work to a larger audience is what grants greater meaning to artistic pursuits.
 I seek out galleries or teaching venues that appear to be a good fit for my aesthetic, and I apply myself.
 Sometimes I am successful, sometimes I'm not; sometimes I simply create my own opportunities.
 I am mindful to follow through, and not just think about or imagine things —manifestation is key.
 It is impossible to 'go it alone'...in the act of reaching out, I become accountable to something larger than myself.
 Each year I try to stretch my comfort zone a little...not too much, but a little, and I find that each year builds on itself in this way.
-In 2015, my hope is to stretch my comfort zone by letting go!” — Anna Corba
+My hope is to stretch my comfort zone by letting go!” — Anna Corba

 “At the end of every year, I take the time to review my experiences and achievements from the prior year.
 Going through the posts on my blog is the perfect way to do this.
 Based on what I have accomplished and what I have not yet achieved, new goals begin to take shape for the coming year.
 As ideas come to me from different arenas, such as artistic medium, publication, product design, and workshop focus, I do my best to develop plans that are new and exciting to me and at least somewhat distinct from my past approaches.
 In this way, my choices tend to be both challenging but possible.” — Seth Apter